 Images that must be processed by the image generator tool are declared in MicroEJ Classpath \.images.list files.
 The file format is a standard Java properties file, each line representing a / separated resource path relative to the MicroEJ classpath root referring to a standard image file (e.g. .png , .jpg ).
 The resource may be followed by an optional parameter (separated by a : ) which defines and/or describes the image output file format (raw format).
 When no option is specified, the image is embedded as-is and will be decoded at run-time (although listing files without format specifier has no impact on the image generator processing, it is advised to specify them in the \. images.list files anyway, as it makes the run-time processing behavior explicit).
 Example:

 '''

 The following image is embedded

 as a PNG resource (decoded at run-time)

 com/mycompany/MyImage1.png

+'''

+'''

 The following image is embedded

-as a 16 bits format without transparency (decoded at build-time)

-com/mycompany/MyImage2.png:RGB565

-The following image is embedded

-as a 16 bits format with transparency (decoded at build-time)

-com/mycompany/MyImage3.png:ARGB1555

 '''

 &lt;sup>1 These APIs were formerly included in MicroUI 2.x